Are you looking for ways to speed up your WordPress site?

 Here’s a breakdown of each metric in the report:

 - Server Response Time – It is time for the server to respond to a data request and load the website.

 - First Contentful Paint – This metric measures the loading time of the visual elements on your website, like images, fonts, and theme.

 - Time to Interactive – The time difference between the website first starts to load and when it’s no longer loading for the user.

 - Total Blocking Time – You can use this to measure the time it takes until people can interact with your website.

-Now that you know how to check the WordPress website speed, let’s look at some of the hacks to improve the loading time.
+Now that you know how to check your WordPress website speed, let’s look at some of the hacks to improve the loading time.